LinShi11/csci-476-594-spring2021-private/lab04/README.md

 Creating www-10.9.0.5   ... done
 Creating mysql-10.9.0.6 ... done
 ```
-For the full output of the rebuild process, [rebuild](Task4.txt).
+For the full output of the [rebuild process](Task4.txt).
 Then I tried the same tactic using admin' # and I did not receive any output from the database.

 ![no output](Task4-2.PNG)
 To verify that I did not just broken the program, I tried logging in normally as admin and I was successful.